leobalzano/InterroGATOR/README.md

 ## How to install and run InterroGATOR

-There are two main options to run InteGrATOR:
+There are two main options to run InterroGATOR:
-* Run InteGrATOR as Docker image
+* Run InterroGATOR as Docker image
-* Directly download and run InteGrATOR as shiny app.
+* Directly download and run InterroGATOR as shiny app.

 ## Run InterroGATOR as Docker Image
 install the Docker engine.